groton-school/myschoolapp-reporting/docs/cookbook/retry-failed-snapshots.md

 …and take a snapshot (with the same options as before) but _without_ the `--all` flag (i.e. snapshotting a single course) for which we are building the URL.

 Then…
-`cp snapshot.json snapshot.bak.json`
-Make a backup of our original snapshot, in case we botch something when we overwrite it.

-Then…
 `find . -name <pattern>`
 Find all the snapshot files matching a pattern (see above)…

 `-exec jq '. + [ inputs ]' snapshot.json {} +`
 Execute the `jq` command passing in all of those file names as additional arguments (`{} +`), and add each of the individual snapshots to the main snapshot list…

-`> snapshot.json`
+`> snapshot.merged.json`
-…writing the updated snapshot list to our `snapshot.json` file.
+…writing the updated snapshot list to our `snapshot.merged.json` file (do not overwrite the existing `snapshot.json` file, as it is being processed by jq as it is being written).